The system has not been configured to send email.

 Lorraine implemented the practice of renting tariff rate quotas, which enables WROC to more freely import U.S. food products such as chicken and cheese.
 Her team also serves as experts regarding requirements and restrictions for importing U.S. products.

-She received the R. David Thomas award for Outstanding Management in 2007 for demonstrating the high standards, commitment to Wendy’s, and common sense business approach exemplified by Wendy’s Founder Dave Thomas
+She received the R. David Thomas award for Outstanding Management in 2007 for demonstrating the high standards, commitment to Wendy’s, and common sense business approach exemplified by Wendy’s Founder Dave Thomas.
+In 2014, Lorraine joined the DTFA Canada Board of Directors.

 Before joining Wendy’s, Lorraine acquired a diverse background in distribution, procurement, purchasing, and administration through her work with Huguenot Limited, Pizza Hut Canada, and Burger King Canada.

-Jack Parker initially joined QSCC as a consultant in January 2010 and assumed his current position in July of that year.
-He oversees all management issues and negotiations involving the primary proteins of bacon, beef, chicken and fish to ensure the best possible supply and price.
+Jack Parker initially joined QSCC as a consultant in January 2010 and assumed his current position as VP of Proteins in July of that year.
+His team is responsible for all supply chain management and contract negotiations involving the primary proteins of beef, chicken, bacon, fish, and dairy products to ensure supply and the best possible cost.

-Jack joined Wendy’s International as Director of Dairy in 1979, just as the company began a major expansion effort.
-He negotiated the company’s first soft drink contract and worked on every one of Wendy’s existing supply programs.
+Before joining QSCC, Jack served 28 years at Wendy’s International.
+He joined Wendy’s as Manager of Dairy in 1979, just as the company began a major expansion effort.
+Jack negotiated the company’s first soft drink contracts and worked with teams on the development strategies for every one of Wendy’s existing food supply programs.
+He was soon promoted to Director of Purchasing Food/Beverages.

 Jack was part of the team that developed Wendy’s original refrigerated distribution network in the 1980s.
-He also played a key role in merging the company’s distribution network into what is today considered “full-line distribution.”
+He led the distribution group for three years and played a key role in merging the company’s distribution network into what is today considered “full-line distribution.”
 In recognition of his efforts, Jack was honored as Wendy’s first Employee of the Year.

-Jack spent four years of active duty in the U.S. Navy before beginning a career in sales management at Coca Cola and Borden’s Food Service – where his top account was Wendy’s.
+Jack spent four years of active duty in the U.S. Navy before beginning a career in sales management at The Coca Cola Company and Borden’s Food Service prior to joining Wendy’s.

 Eddie Phillips joined QSCC in June 2012.
 Eddie and his team are responsible for ensuring visibility to critical supply chain data for QSCC associates, The Wendy’s Company, and QSCC trading partners in the U.S. and Canada.